olavolav/uniplot/README.md

 * `y_min` - Minimum y value of the view.
 Defaults to a value that shows all data points.

+## Experimental features

+For convenience there is also a `histogram` function that accepts one or more series and plots bar-chart like histograms.
+It will automatically discretize the series into a number of bins given by the `bins` option and display the result.

+When calling the `histogram` function, the `lines` option is `True` by default.

 ## Installation